Santé Publique France - Département des Maladies Infectieuses - EPIET

 - to contribute to the response to health alerts and crises.

-The infectious diseases department (DMI = Départment des maladies infectieuses) has a staff of about 70 members, including about 45 epidemiologists.
+The infectious diseases department (DMI = Départment des maladies infectieuses) has 65 staff members, including 45 epidemiologists.
 The department is responsible for: national surveillance of infectious diseases (mandatory notifications, laboratory networks, hospital based networks, etc.); providing assistance in close collaboration with CIRE, to Regional Health Agencies in outbreak investigations, coordinating or conducting investigation of outbreaks of national or inter- regional importance; conducting or coordinating planned studies (applied epidemiological research) on infectious disease risk factors to guide prevention and control strategies; and the evaluation of prevention activities or programmes.
 The planned studies may include modelling of infectious diseases.
 The activities of the DMI are closely linked to health policy and decision making, which are the responsibility of the health authorities.

 Each region is responsible for the management of the regional health system, through a Regional Health Agency (Agencé Régionale de Santé - ARS).
 Regional offices of Public Health France (called CIRE) have been set up over the last 20 years.
 These regional offices, act on behalf of the national institute at the regional level and, coordinate a regional alert and surveillance program in close collaboration with the national centre of Public Health France.
 For the investigation of infectious disease outbreaks there is a close and frequent interaction between DMI and the CIRE.
-In the field of nosocomial infections, the DMI collaborates closely within a structured network composed of five inter-regional centres (CCLIN) responsible for the inter-regional coordination of hospital infection control, prevention, surveillance and outbreak response.
+In the field of nosocomial infections, the DMI collaborates closely within a structured network composed of five inter-regional centres responsible for the inter-regional coordination of hospital infection control, prevention, surveillance and outbreak response.

 - AIDS and HIV epidemiology, STDs and viral hepatitis